VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 2. _APP_ chooses an action _a_ from a set of actions _A_ i.e. a ∈ A to take (A may depend on x)
 3. A reward r for the chosen a is observed by _APP_

 We want our application _APP_ to take actions such that we get the highest possible reward.
-In machine learning parlance, we want a _model_ that will tell us which action to take.
+In machine learning parlance, we want a _model_ that tells us which action to take.

 This scenario is very similar to a traditional <a href="https://en.wikipedia.org/wiki/Multi-armed_bandit" target="_blank">Multi Armed Bandit (MAB)</a>.
 The term "multi-armed bandit" comes from a hypothetical experiment where a gambler must choose between multiple actions (i.e. slot machines, the "one-armed bandits"), each with an unknown payout.
 The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.